rouskinlab/seismic-rna/src/userdocs/cli.rst

-.. _cli:

 ************************************************************************
 Command Line Interface
 ************************************************************************

-Target audience: intermediate and experienced users.

-These documents detail the arguments and options of each command.
+These documents list all commands and their parameters.

-They are references to assist with running SEISMIC-RNA on the command line, not guides for using each feature of SEISMIC-RNA.
+They are meant to be complete yet concise references for the commands and their parameters, but not to provide advice on using them.

-- For guides on using each component of SEISMIC-RNA, see :ref:`manuals` (target audience: novice and intermediate users).
+For guides on processing your own data, see :doc:`../manuals/index`.

+They are meant to be browsed freely, not followed from start to finish.
-- For step-by-step tutorials, see :ref:`tutorials`
+For step-by-step tutorials, see :doc:`../tutorials/index`.
-  (target audience: novice users).

 .. note::